aroberge/reeborg-world-creation/appendices/python-code-pre-processing-the-gory-details.md

 #### Dealing with Python Exceptions

-Like for JavaScript, we also do some analysis at the end of a program.
+As with JavaScript, we also do some analysis at the end of a program.
 The analysis performed is however more extensive.
 If we find a `SyntaxError`, we examine the code and attempt to see if perhaps a colon `:` is missing to indicate the beginning of a block of code, or if parentheses `()` might be missing in a function call.
 We also try to identify the line of code in the user's program where the error occurred; however, this is not always reliable since the code executed potentially includes both some additional code in the **Pre** editor and also some extra lines of code inserted to provide code highlighting and watching variables as described below.
-We do a similar search for the line number when an `IndentationError` is raised and try to the same for a `NameError`.
+We do a similar search for the line number when an `IndentationError` is raised and try to do the same for a `NameError`.

 ## Python - with highlighting